 Contractor shall, and shall require Participating Providers to, comply with applicable laws, rules and regulations governing liability of Enrollees for Covered Services provided to Enrollees, including, those relating to holding an Enrollee harmless from liability in the event Contractor fails to pay an amount owing by Contractor to a Participating Provider as required by Federal and State laws, rules and regulations.

-To the extent that Contractor’s QHPs either (i) provide coverage for out-of-network services and/or (ii) impose additional fees for such services, Contractor shall disclose to the Enrollee the amount it will pay for covered proposed non- emergent out-of-network services when requested by the Enrollee.
+To the extent that Contractor’s QHPs either (i) provide coverage for out-of-network services and/or (ii) impose additional fees for such services, Contractor shall disclose to the Enrollee, at the enrollee’s request, the amount Contractor will pay for covered proposed non-emergency out-of-network services.

-Contractor shall require its Participating Providers to inform every Enrollee in a manner that allows the Enrollee the opportunity to act upon that Participating Provider’s proposal or recommendation regarding (i) the use of a non-network provider or facility or (ii) the referral of an Enrollee to a non-network provider or facility for proposed non-emergent Covered Services.
-Contractor shall require Participating Providers to disclose to the Enrollee who is proposing or considering using out of network non-emergent services if a non-network provider or facility will be used as part of the network provider’s plan of care.
-The Contractor’s obligation for this provision can be met through routine updates to their provider contract manual.
+Contractor shall require its Participating Providers to inform every Enrollee in a manner that allows the Enrollee the opportunity to act upon a Participating Provider’s proposal or recommendation regarding (i) the use of a non-network provider or facility or (ii) the referral of an Enrollee to a non-network provider or facility for proposed non-emergency Covered Services.
+Contractor shall require Participating Providers to disclose to an Enrollee considering accessing non-emergency services from a network provider if a non-network provider or facility will be used as part of the network provider’s plan of care.
+The Contractor’s obligation for this provision can be met through routine updates to their provider manual.
 Participating Providers may rely on Contractor’s provider directory in fulfilling their obligation under this provision.

 3.4.4 Provider Directory

-Contractor shall make its provider directory electronically available to (i) the Exchange for publication online in accordance with guidance from the Exchange, and (ii) in hard copy when potential Enrollees make such request.
+Contractor shall make its provider directory available to (i) the Exchange electronically for publication online in accordance with guidance from the Exchange, and (ii) in hard copy when potential Enrollees make such request.
 Contractor shall provide information describing Participating Providers in its QHP networks in a format prescribed by the Exchange on a quarterly basis to support the Exchange’s planned centralized provider directory containing every QHP’s network providers.
-If the Exchange’s centralized provider directory is not operational, QHPs shall continue to provide Participating Provider information to the Exchange on a quarterly basis.
+If the Exchange’s centralized provider directory is not operational, QHP Issuers shall continue to provide Participating Provider information to the Exchange on a quarterly basis.

 The network and directory information provided to the Exchange shall take into consideration the ethnic and language diversity of providers available to serve Enrollees of the Exchange.

 3.5 Premium Rate Setting